lingyzhu0101/Awesome_VCM/README.md

 # Notes
 - If you find recipes that are relevant to this topic, please share them as a discussion post.
-- Some papers may simultaneously belong to multiple subfields, and we will categorize them accordingly to reflect these overlaps.
+- Some papers may simultaneously belong to multiple subfields, and we categorize them accordingly to reflect these overlaps.
-- We look forward to your contributions and discussions!
+- Look forward to your contributions and discussions!
 Thank you!

 ## Updated on 2024.11.15